junxit/us-congress-bills-115/metadata.md

 - 2017-11-30 — Introduced in Senate
 - 2017-11-30 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S7565)
+- 2017-12-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S8154)
+- 2017-12-20 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S8154)
+- 2017-12-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2017-12-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.